U.S. says it has agreed Pacific Islands partnership, offering 'big dollar' aid | Politics

 U.S. says it has agreed Pacific Islands partnership, offering 'big dollar' aid

-A source familiar with the discussions said the White House was working with the private sector to roll out an agreement on undersea cables for the region, calling it "a reaction to China's diplomacy and military expansion."
-The Pacific countries are keen for greater connectivity amongst themselves and with allies, however they have repeatedly stressed that Washington should accept their priorities, making climate change - not superpower competition - the most urgent security task.
+The United States said at a summit with Pacific island leaders on Wednesday that it had agreed on a partnership for the future with them and held out the prospect of "big dollar" help to a region where it hopes to stem China's expanding influence.

-The United States began a first-of-its-kind summit with Pacific island leaders on Wednesday, saying they had agreed a partnership for the future and holding out the prospect of "big dollar" help to a region where it hopes to stem China's expanding influence.
-Leaders from 12 Pacific island states were expected to take part in a two-day summit in Washington, with two more sending representatives, and Australia and New Zealand attending as observers.
+The United States said at a summit with Pacific island leaders on Wednesday that it had agreed on a partnership for the future with them and held out the prospect of "big dollar" help to a region where it hopes to stem China's expanding influence.
+The Washington Post quoted U.S. officials as saying the Biden administration would announce it would invest more than $860 million in expanded programs to aid the islands at the two-day summit, on top of more than $1.5 billion provided in the past decade.

+The White House had no immediate comment on the funding figure, but a U.S. official said the newspaper's reporting that all the visiting leaders had endorsed an 11-point statement of vision committing to joint endeavors was accurate.
+They included Solomon Islands Prime Minister Manasseh Sogavare, whose government had earlier indicated it would not sign the declaration, raising further concerns about his ties to China.
+Sogavare's spokesman had no immediate comment.

+Leaders and representatives from 14 Pacific island states are taking part in the summit.
+White House Indo-Pacific coordinator Kurt Campbell said last week the summit would focus on issues such as climate change and health.
+Washington and its allies want to boost maritime security and island states' communication links with countries like Japan, Australia and India, he said.

-The leaders will be feted around Washington, including at the State Department, the U.S. Congress, Coast Guard headquarters, by business leaders, and at the White House by President Joe Biden.
-On Wednesday, Washington also will unveil a new strategy for the Pacific, a senior Biden administration official told reporters.
-Addressing an opening session at the State Department, U.S. Secretary of State Antony Blinken said the two sides had agreed "a declaration of partnership between the U.S. and the Pacific."
+The leaders are being feted around Washington and on Thursday will have lunch at the U.S. Congress and dinner at the White House with President Joe Biden.
+Addressing the summit opening at the State Department, U.S. Secretary of State Antony Blinken said the two sides had agreed "a declaration of partnership between the U.S. and the Pacific."

 Holding up a document, he said it showed the United States and the Pacific have a "shared vision for the future and a determination to build that future together."
 Blinken said the shared vision "recognizes that only by working together can we actually tackle the biggest challenges of our time, that confront all of our citizens."